-Even if we know through physical and biological tests that punishment and low expectations have bad effects on people´s motivation and learning, the absence of knowledge how narrative construction can engage and disengage people became evident.
+Even if we know through physical and biological tests that punishment and low expectations have adverse effects on people´s motivation and learning, the absence of knowledge how narrative construction can engage and disengage people became evident.
 During decades Jerome Bruner criticised science for overlooking narrative as an arbitrary, unreliable and illusionary activity at the same time scientists constructed narratives themselves.
 Since Bruner was engaged in the cognitive revolution during the fifties, he experienced how cognitive science was diverted into two camps and how “computationalism” (seeing the brain as a computer) did not see a cause, by the terms of desire and beliefs, and were agency in relation to intrinsic motives became causeless behavioural outputs (Bruner, 1990).
 What he basically meant was that one excluded the motivating engine by how we like to do the “2 + 2” and where we don´t want to know that we are working for our meal but where conditions of rewards or punishments moved intrinsic motives to become extrinsic and where people got the “4” and had to act upon the risk to be punished for their behaviours.
 And it is also here we can understand the emotional difference between a horror based experience from an entertaining point of view with real life´s fears and worries and whether the narrative construction allow people do the “2 + 2” or if it pushes people to know “4” by how the meaning-making lens turns thoughts.

 Through Bruner, I understood why it was wrong to say no to study narrative or think one understood it since narrative in itself has no obligations to be right or wrong and can be used either the way to create intrinsic or extrinsic motives.
 To not understand the most fundamental by how we create meaning and the mechanism behind how our emotions are involved when learning, it was time to rethink narrative.
 Therefore I decided to give science a last chance.